Skip to main content

 Physical Requirements

-• Hear and distinguish emergency signals and instructions
+• Able to hear and respond to emergency signals and instructions

-• Must be able to climb ladders, and work from stationary platforms from elevated heights
+• Must be able to climb ladders and work at heights

-• Must be capable of working extended hours and variable shifts
+• Capable of working extended hours and variable shifts

 Tuition for this program is broken down as the following for anyone who completes the work commitment:

-• Course Fee $0.00 CAD (No tuition cost for CUTI program applicants when committing to work placement)
+• Course Fee $0.00 USD (No tuition cost for CUTI program applicants when committing to work placement)

 • If you successfully complete the training program, the 3-month paid practicum, and the minimum